Hensoldt Pegasus: Structure and function

-The general contractor is Hensoldt.
-Lufthansa Technik is responsible for the aircraft themselves.
+The general contractor for the platform is Hensoldt, while Lufthansa Technik is responsible for the aircraft themselves as well as integration activities.
 A total of almost 30 companies from Germany are involved in the project.

-The so-called 25 million bill for the project was submitted to the Defense Committee of the German Bundestag in June 2021.
-As of 2023, the project was in the implementation phase.
+In June 2021, the associated bill for the programme was submitted to the Defense Committee of the German Bundestag; approval authorised the programme to proceed into the implementation phase.
+During November 2023, following a series of hardware and software demonstrations, PEGASUS passed its critical design review.
 Since 2023, financing has come from the Bundeswehr special fund.
 The basic qualification for the SLWÜA should be achieved in 2027.
 The first flight of PEGASUS finally took place at the Bombardier site in Wichita in the second half of September 2024.
 PEGASUS is to be stationed at Tactical Air Force Squadron 51 "Immelmann" at Schleswig Air Base.

+Operationally, Pegasus will provide early warning of force movements and electronic activity; enabling the precise targeting of enemy radar and air-defence systems, and being a key element for supplying targeting information for other new Bundeswehr platforms, such as the Eurofighter Typhoon.
 In addition to Pegasus as an airborne project, the Fleet Service Boat Class 424 project serves to maintain capabilities in the area of signal-detecting sea-based long-range surveillance and reconnaissance.